 While interest rates should play a factor in your online business banking search, there is one thing we recommend: Don’t rate chase.
 That means don’t make interest rates the BIGGEST factor that plays into your bank choice.

-It’s very easy to do that when banks float impressive sounding interest rates.
+It’s very easy to do that when banks float impressive-sounding interest rates.
 But, you have to remember that interest rates are only one ingredient in the bigger recipe of a good business bank.

-Many business banks impose transactional limits for their business checking accounts.
+Many business banks impose transactional limits on their business checking accounts.
 If you exceed that limit, you might have to pay up to $0.50 per transaction.
 Banks do this because they need to have money in reserve to fulfill all of their customers’ needs.

 For example, Axos Financial gives you 200 free transactions per month.
 If you exceed that, they’ll charge you up to $0.30 per transaction.

-And it could potentially add up over the year, especially if you’re a business that requires frequent transactions.
+This could potentially add up over the year, especially if you’re a business that requires frequent transactions.

 If you’re a larger company, you’ll need higher transaction limits as you’ll be conducting more transfers, withdrawals, and deposits.
 You’ll want to be aware of fees incurred by heavy usage, and should keep an eye on the limits each banking provider gives you along with their APYs.